zammad/zammad-user-documentation/extras/ai-features.rst

 Each suggestion shows:

-- The title of the article, linking to its full text.
+- The title of the article, linking to its full text in a popover.
-- The relevance score as a percentage (for administrators who have enabled AI feature feedback).
-- Knowledge base category name.
-- A ``+`` button to link the answer in the **Related knowledge** section below.

 If no suggestions are available the message ``No related knowledge base answers found`` will be displayed instead.
 If the AI service fails you will get an error message with a **Retry** button to try again.

-To use this feature, your administrator needs to have configured an active AI provider and enabled it for knowledge base suggestions.
-Your KB editor permission is not required for viewing or linking suggested answers, but is needed for the ``+ AI draft`` button described above.
+To use this feature, your administrator needs to have configured and enabled an active AI provider for knowledge base answer suggestions on your site.

 .. _ai-agents: